 ADDRESSES WORKSHOPS AND OTHER CURRENT

-Professor Novas joined the
+Professor Novas joined the faculty of the

 Professor Novas taught a course on Latino Literature and a course on Narrative Non-Fiction) at Wellesley College, MA and a course on Screenwriting at Clark University

 WRIT 125 Latino Literature and the Dawning of a Great New American Genre